loginom/admin-guide-l10n/data-en/licenses/README.md

 * **Software SP dongle** is a software dongle that is recommended for one-off Loginom instances in the virtual environments without physical access to USB ports.

-> **Important**: SP dongle is distinguished by the cryptographic binding to the equipment, namely it is not possible to reactivate SP dongle after its activation or transfer it to the other computer.
+> **Important**: SP dongle is distinguished by the cryptographic binding to the equipment, namely it is not possible to reactivate SP dongle after its activation or transfer it to another computer.

 Several [physical dongle versions](./case.md) are avilable to users.